AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 1. And so on...

-It happened to me far too many times.
-Because the tests are interdependent on the shared test data, it makes them very brittle.
-It's very frustrating when a simple change is introduced, but the test suites are written in a way that you cannot really alter the shared test data without breaking other test suites.
+This has happened to me far too many times.
+When tests are interdependent on shared test data, they become very brittle.
+It’s frustrating when a simple change is introduced, but the test suites are structured in such a way that you can’t modify the shared data without breaking other tests.

 ### What to use instead?

-For me, the most important rule is not to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) the "given".
-Even when you repeat the same instances over and over again, they serve their purpose - the tests become independent, and contain the only data they need to verify the described behavior.
-They are also much easier to read as a form of documentation, and equally easy to modify.
-It's just that simple.
+For me, the most important rule is **not** to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) the “given”.
+Even if you repeat the same instances multiple times, they serve their purpose — the tests remain independent and contain only the data needed to verify the described behavior.
+They are also much easier to read as a form of documentation and equally easy to modify.
+It’s really that simple.

-But what if the instances you need for testing have numerous parameters, and you need a few instances per test?
-Your "given" sections may quickly become gigantic blocks with a lot of irrelevant noise.
-Luckily, we can easily address that.
+But what if the instances you need for testing have many parameters, and you require several instances per test?
+Your “given” sections can quickly become massive blocks filled with irrelevant details.
+Fortunately, this is easy to address.
-All we have to do is to just create small factory methods in the test suite that will initialize parameters to reasonable defaults.
+All you need to do is create small factory methods in the test suite that initialize parameters to reasonable defaults.
 For example, a factory method for our `MovieRating` could look like this:

 [//]: # (@formatter:off)